-More than 20 million mattresses end up in landfills each year in the US, enough to nearly circle the Earth at the equator.
-As mattresses in landfills slowly break down - a process that can take up to 90 years or longer - the chemicals inside of them leach into the environment.
+More than 20 million mattresses end up in landfills each year in the U.S., enough to nearly circle the Earth at the equator.
+As mattresses in landfills slowly break down — a process that can take up to 90 years or longer — the chemicals inside leach into the environment.

-In some landfills, chemicals from conventional mattresses not only release into the air and ground, they also invade groundwater and surrounding ecosystems.
+In some landfills, chemicals from conventional mattresses not only release into the air and ground, but also invade groundwater and surrounding ecosystems.
 These chemicals can be toxic to organisms, animals, and humans.

 Sustainable Mattress Solutions

 Mattress recycling is increasing in popularity as one solution to the environmental problem posed by mattress disposal.

 As much as 90% of a conventional mattress can be reused or repurposed into things like carpet padding and vehicle matting and interiors.

 Organic mattresses go even further in solving the environmental issues that come with mattress manufacturing and disposal.